SehunB-QA/TDL-Assignment/README.md

 ```
 Java 11 - Run the program
-Command Line: (CMD, Mac Terminal ) : Execute the fat Jar file and execute the program.
+Command Line: (CMD, Mac Terminal ) : Execute the fat Jar/ WAR file and execute the program.
-SpringBoot - Run the H2 database and other spring dependecies
+SpringBoot - Run the H2 database and other spring dependencies
-Git - Clone repo down to your local computer
+Git - Clone the repo down to your local computer
 Apache Maven - Run Unit tests
-JavaScript enabled web browser (Google Chrome is best!)  -
+JavaScript enabled web browser (Google Chrome is best!) - Execute JavaScript scripts, also perorm the API CRUD methods with Fetch.
 Postman - Test API Requests
 Access to opening Port 9094: Where the applicaiton lives (Sends the API requests, hosts the H2 memory database)
 ```